skacem/skacem.github.io/_posts/2021-10-15-SKU-clustering-BA1.md

 As already mentioned, the purpose of finding groups within data is to maximize the business efficiency: we want to treat similar cases similarly and different cases specifically!
 So how can we manage our supply chain differently for those three clusters?

-* Products in the horses category should be made quickly available and we should ensure that we have enough in stock.
+* Products in the horses category should be made quickly available and we should ensure that we have enough in stock: **made to Stock**.
 It may seem expensive to  keep everything in stock, but the benefits cover largely the costs.
-Because sales are expected to be high, and the risk of inaccurate forecast is low, since the coefficient of variation is small for this group: **Make to Stock**.
+Because sales are expected to be high, and the risk of inaccurate forecast is low, since the coefficient of variation is small for this group.
 * Crickets will be **made to order**.
 Since the sales are small, it’s not really efficient to keep them on stock.
 So we want to reduce the risks by producing or ordering the goods, only if a customer places an order.
 This will create additional wait time for the consumer to receive the product, but allowing for more flexible customization when compared to purchasing stocked SKUs.
-Another possibility is dropshipping.
-In this case we don't have to keep the SKUs in stock.
-Instead, we pass on the sales order to a third-party supplier, or directly to the manufacturer, who then ships the order to the customer.
+Another possibility is **dropshipping**.
+In this case, we act as an middleman by forwarding the customer order to a third-party supplier or directly to the manufacturer, who then delivers the order to the customer.
-* Products in the Bulls category should be treated on a **case by case** basis.
-Because of the high volatility of this category it is not possible to come with a general rule and it's ok because there are only few of them.
-So let's be pragmatic and access the situation in each case specifically.
-We could also multiply the splits by dimensions.
-And may be we get a more suitable final segmentation of SKUs.
+* Products in the "bulls" category should be dealt with on a **case by case** basis.
+Due to the high volatility of this category, it is not possible to establish a general rule, and this is a good thing, because there are only a few of them.
+Therefore, we should take a pragmatic approach and analyze the situation in each case in more detail.
+We could also multiply the splits by adding other dimensions.
+And maybe then we will get a more suitable final segmentation of the SKUs of this group.

+## Summary

+This brief introduction to business analysis shows a practical application of hierarchical clustering in supply chain management.
+Although simple and straightforward, it can be very powerful.
+Provided we come up with the right actionable business recommendations.
+Especially in today's competitive landscape, where every additional percentage of efficiency gain can be a competitive advantage.
+Of course, we could have elaborated on this further and refined our categorization by using factors such as lead time, cost of goods sold, or seasonality and trends However, this was not the goal of this tutorial.
 ## References

 1. Prasad Pai.
 [Hierarchical clustering explained](https://towardsdatascience.com/hierarchical-clustering-explained-e59b13846da8).
 Medium, 2021.